najeira/flutter-store-builder/README.md

 In other words, data management by reference counting.

-`StoreBuilder` uses `StoredSubject` internally, so `StoredSubject` will be kept as long as there is a related `StoreBuilder`.
+`SubjectBuilder` and `SubjectProvider` uses `StoredSubject` internally, so `StoredSubject` will be kept as long as there is a related their widgets.

-If you want to keep the data even if `StoreBuilder`s are gone, gets `StoredSubject` and do not release it.
+If you want to keep the data even if widgets are gone, gets `StoredSubject` and do not release it.

 ## We are soliciting opinions

-Which is better, `StoredSubject` or `SharedSubject`?
+Do you have a suggestion for a more appropriate class name?

 I am not good at English,
 so if you found any mistakes in the documentation or comments, please let me know.